flutter/website/src/development/packages-and-plugins/developing-packages.md

 directory for all code and resources.
 When enabling this option, you need to move any existing files from `ios` and `macos` to the shared directory.
-You will also need to update the podspec file to set the dependencies and deployment targets for both platforms, for example:
+You also need to update the podspec file to set the dependencies and deployment targets for both platforms, for example: